thenileshnishad/Minor_Project-Online_Sweet_Selling/README.md

-# Minor_Project-Online_Sweet_Selling
+# Online Sweet Selling

-Welcome to Online Sweet Selling minor project.
+This is my minor college project for an Online Sweet Selling platform

-## Project Status:
-This project is currently in its initial stage of development.
-Features are being planned and implemented, and the project is not yet fully functional.